 Your accommodation for the evening will be at the luxurious yet historic Ugadale Hotel.
 You will wake to the views of the stunning Atlantic and both the Islands of Islay and Jura.
 The warm and inviting atmosphere allows it to provide the ideal spot for you to relax from your day of exploring.

-Once you have enjoyed your calming breakfast you will begin your day by travelling to Inveraray Castle, an iconic Scottish attraction.
+Once you have enjoyed your breakfast, you will begin your day by travelling to Inveraray Castle, an iconic Scottish attraction.
 It is the ancestral home of the Duke of Argyll, chief of the Clan Campbell and is a must-see location on the West Coast of Scotland.
-You can take in the castle and all its history as well as taking a walk through its stunning gardens and grounds.
+You can take in the castle and all its history as well as take a walk through its stunning gardens and grounds.
 Nestled beneath the steep cliffs that overlooks Oban, you will arrive at Oban Distillery.
 Founded in 1794, the distillery is in the heart of the town and as you take a tour you will take in all of its history and take a tasting from one of Scotland’s oldest sources of Single Malt Scotch Whisky.

-After breakfast you will embark on a stunning drive, taking in some of Scotland’s most majestic mountains and landscapes.
+You will embark on a stunning drive, taking in some of Scotland’s most majestic mountains and landscapes.
 You will stop at the picturesque Glencoe village, located between the banks of Loch Leven and the mouth of the famous glen.
 The deep valley and soaring mountains of Glen Coe were once sculpted out centuries ago by icy glaciers and volcanic explosions.
 Shortly after you will visit Fort William, home of the famous Ben Nevis and quirky pubs which stop the finest of Scotch Whisky.
-You will have the chance to take a walk around the stunning town and even even catch a glimpse of the famous Jacobite steam train.
+You will have the chance to take a walk around the stunning town and even catch a glimpse of the famous Jacobite steam train.

-You will take a short journey to discover the romantic Highland Cawdor Castle.
-The castle dates back from the late 14th century and was built as a private fortress by the Thanes of Cawdor.
-Culloden Battlefield is the next stop of the day as you can walk the front lines where the Jacobites made their final stand against government troops.
-It is truly an amazing experience as you can travel back in time to the day of the battle by taking part in their living history presentations.
+You will take a short journey to discover the Highland Cawdor Castle which dates back to the late 14th century and was built as a private fortress by the Thanes of Cawdor.
+Culloden Battlefield is the next stop of the day as you walk the front lines where the Jacobites made their final stand against government troops.
+It is truly an amazing experience as you can travel back in time to the day of the battle by taking part in their live history presentations.

 Steeped in history, you will take a tour of the Aberlour Distillery.
 The exception water used in the creation of Aberlour whisky is drawn from the natural springs just nearby and holds a special place in the hearts of malt lovers.
-You will also explore Benromach Distillery, established back in 1898 and is independently owned by a family with enduring roots in Speyside.
+You will also explore Benromach Distillery, established back in 1898, which is independently owned by a family with enduring roots in Speyside.
 It is one which is admired all over the world for its whisky expertise and passion.
 After your thrilling day you will return to Boath House where you will reside for a further evening.

-You will awake for your next day exploring deeper into Speyside and some of its most famous, well-known distilleries.
+You will awake for your next day exploring Speyside and some of its most famous, well-known distilleries.
 The famous Macallan Estate will be the first stop of the day where you will discover the birthplace of every bottle of Macallan.
 Explore the history and process of the Macallan whisky with friendly and knowledgeable guides who are ready to take you on a journey into the past of whisky production.
-Following the Macallan Distillery, you will arrive at Glenfiddich.
-They are proud to be one of the last independent distilleries in Scotland and you will explore how the worlds most awarded whiskies are created.
+Following the Macallan Distillery, you will arrive at Glenfiddich who are proud to be one of the last independent distilleries in Scotland and you will explore how the worlds most awarded whiskies are created.

 Glenfarclas was one of the first distilleries in Scotland which opened a devoted visitor centre in 1973.
 You will take a tour of the historic distillery with one of their knowledgeable guides then relax with a couple of drams in the Ship’s Room.
 Lastly, you will travel to the remote glen in which Glenlivet Distillery is located.
 In every bottle which is created they make sure to capture as much of the spirit as they can.
-The Glenlivet set the standard in quality and taste that went on to define the Speyside style of whisky.
+Glenlivet set the standard in quality and taste that went on to define the Speyside style of whisky.

 After a break of 523 years, Lindores Abbey has reopened its doors and production is once again flowing from the copper stills.
 Their aim is to bring a modern whisky making approach to this ancient site.
 You will learn all about its history and processes on one of their distillery tours.
 You will then travel to St Andrews which sits proudly on Scotlands east coast.
 You will have the chance to explore and take in the panoramic views over the North Sea.
 Once you have had time to discover the medieval streets of St Andrews you will be taken to Kingsbarns Distillery.
 The rolling countryside of the Lowlands, with its broad winding rivers and vast grain harvest, once supported a thriving malt whisky industry.

 You will also visit the five-star visitor attraction, The Scotch Whisky Experience.
 It is located at the top of Edinburghs Royal Mile, where you will take a tour and tasting of multiple regional single malts.
 You will stay at Edinburgh’s most prestigious address, 1 Princes Street, at The Balmoral Hotel.
-It is truly a landmark in the centre of the city with a stunning historic building with the grand clock which dominates the skyline.
+It is truly a landmark in the centre of the city with a stunning historical building and the grand clock which dominates the skyline.
 It provides guests with stunning views, outstanding service as well as an array of dining options – including a Michelin-starred restaurant.